 In 1632 the 4th Earl of Bedford, Francis Russell, commissioned the renowned architect Inigo Jones to develop the area into a luxury neighborhood.
+Heavily influenced by the piazzas of Rome

-Heavily influenced by Italian piazzas, Jones created London's first public square, surrounded by arcaded buildings and dominated by the church of St. Paul.
+, Jones created London's first public square, surrounded by arcaded buildings and dominated by the church of St. Paul.